 To save some money, we packed our lunch with us on both days of travel.
 This was to avoid having to pay very expensive, and bad, food in a train station between two train trips.

 We still did some shopping.
-Indeed, France is cheaper than Switzerland, so we ended up buying a few things that we needed.
+Indeed, France is cheaper than Switzerland.
+But what country isn’t?
+So we ended up buying a few things that we needed.
 For instance, I needed nice shorts to wear to work.
 So I got two pairs of shorts for 30 EUR.
 This is significantly cheaper than Switzerland :) Mrs the Poor Swiss also bought a few gifts for friends and a few clothes for her.

 This the first travel report I do on this blog.
 I plan to do the same for the next travels we do.
 Would you like more pictures ?
 More details ?
 More tips ?